Dorney and the Thames on Film

 (5) Turn left and walk along the (E) Thames riverbank for about 3km.
 Shortly after a left-hand bend, walk past the large boat house and continue for a further 230m to a path on the left.

 (6) Turn left along a path towards the old church of (F) St Mary Magdalene, Boveney.
-After visiting it return to the path and continue for a further 50m, then turn left through a gate to return to the car park.
+After visiting it return to the path and continue for a further 50m, then turn left through the gate to return to the car park.
 (S/E)

 "We hope you have enjoyed your walk.
 Please remember to rate the walk and add comments.
 We are interested in how we could improve the instructions or the route and would like to hear about any issues with paths on the walk."